 Use and availability of biobank

-The strains and other materials preserved in the collection as well as the information about them are accessible for academic research (noncommercial purposes) within the institution but also for other parts according to the MTA (material transfer agreement) in case of licences or research collaborations.
+The strains and microbiota samples as well as the information about them are accessible for scientific research and development, according to the MTA (material transfer agreement) in accordance with the Nagoya protocol rules.